 WIL, St. Louis, Missouri - Jack Carney

-Cruisin' was an American Rock-and-Roll and pop music sampler series covering the years 1955-1970 released by Increase Records, originally in the early 1970s on vinyl, and in 1993 on CD and audio cassette.
+Cruisin' was an American rock and roll and pop music sampler series covering 1955-1970, released by Increase Records, originally in the early 1970s on vinyl, and in 1993 on CD and audio cassette.
 The covers were stylized after the works of pop artist Roy Lichtenstein.
-The series was special in that each album purported to be an authentic roughly 40-minute recording of a contemporary radio station from that year, complete with contemporary ads, station jingles, and a radio DJ from that era introducing each song, reading out local news, and inviting the listeners to join in competitions.
+The series was special in that each album purported to be an authentic, roughly 40-minute recording of a contemporary radio station from that year, complete with contemporary ads, station jingles, and a radio DJ from that era introducing each song, reading out local news, and inviting the listeners to join in competitions.
 Much of the music is NOT the original recordings.
 Copyright issues are the reason for the replacement of the original songs.

 (YouTube)